-From March to September 2016 the Jackson County Public Library (JCPL) and Jackson County United Way (JCUW) engaged over 300 members of the community from all walks of life and backgrounds in 25 deep conversations about the kind of community we want Jackson County to be.
+Since March 2016 we've engaged 475 members of the community from all walks of life and backgrounds in 37 deep conversations about the kind of community we want Jackson County to be.
 People came into these conversations with honesty and a willingness to share and for this we are deeply grateful.
-In return, JCPL& JCUW are committed to broadly sharing what we heard so that anyone in our community who wants to take action can get involved.
+In return, we are committed to broadly sharing what we heard so that anyone in our community who wants to take action can get involved.

 This is what we’ve heard about what our county hopes for:

-Residents want a community where people choose to live, a community that is healthy and vibrant with places to go and things to do.
-We want to be known as a place where we work together to take care of our neighbors and generations.
+Jackson County residents want a community where people choose to live, a community that is healthy and safe.
+They want a community that is alive, vibrant and growing with places to go and things to do.
+We want to be known as a place where we work together for solutions to take care of our neighbors and generations.

 Want to Learn More?